 1. Strange Sounds Coming From Your Attic

-As rodents go, squirrels are quite large!
-Eastern grey squirrels can weigh up to 1.5 pounds and western grey squirrels can weigh over 2 pounds.
+As rodents go, squirrels are pretty giant!
+Eastern grey squirrels can weigh up to 1.5 pounds, and western grey squirrels can weigh over 2 pounds.
 This is a lot heavier than a mouse!
-So, when a squirrel moves around in your attic you are going to hear it.
+So, when a squirrel moves around in your attic, you will hear it.
 Have you heard strange

-scratching, rustling, banging, or scampering noises coming from your attic?
-Squirrels are most active in the early morning and late afternoon so this is when they are noisiest However, you may hear them at any time of the day and occasionally at night.
+scratching, rustling, banging, or scampering noises from your attic?
+Squirrels are most active in the early morning and late afternoon, so this is when they are noisiest.
+However, you may hear them at any time of the day and occasionally at night.
 You may also hear noises coming from within your cavity walls.

 2. Visible Damage to Attic Insulation

 You may notice that large patches of your attic insulation are missing!
-This is probably because it has been used by the squirrels to construct nests.
-The same can be true for cardboard boxes, books, etc. which can all be chewed up to make ideal nesting material for squirrels.
+This is probably because the squirrels have used it to construct nests.
+The same can be true for cardboard boxes, books, etc., which can all be chewed up to make ideal nesting material for squirrels.

 3. Pungent Smell of Pee

 Squirrel pee has a pungent smell of musk and ammonia.
-The odor is unlikely to be confined to the attic and can spread to the rest of the house through walls and vents.
-If there are lots of squirrels in your attic, their pee can soak through to the ceilings below and cause staining.
+The odor is unlikely confined to the attic and can spread to the rest of the house through walls and vents.
+If many squirrels are in your attic, their pee can soak through to the ceilings below and cause staining.

 4. Food Going Missing From Bird Tables

 Squirrels regard bird food as squirrel food!
-Have you noticed that the seeds that you were putting out for the birds are disappearing much quicker than they used to?
-This can be a sign that you have squirrels in your garden and possibly also in your attic.
+Have you noticed that the seeds you were putting out for the birds are disappearing much quicker than they used to?
+This can signify that you have squirrels in your garden and attic.
 You may have also noticed that your garbage bags have been torn open and the contents strewn around your yard.
-This could also be a sign that squirrels are frequenting your property and setting up a home in your attic.
+This could also indicate that squirrels frequent your property and set up a home in your attic.

 5. Trees and Shrubs Surrounding Your House Stripped of Bark

 Squirrels will often cause quite a lot of damage to the environment around their homes.
-Therefore, you may notice that there are small holes in your lawn or that the trees in your garden have been stripped of bark.
-You may also notice that your plants have been eaten or destroyed.
-This indicates that squirrels are living near your garden and likely in your attic.
+Therefore, you may notice small holes in your lawn or the trees in your garden have been stripped of bark.
+You may also see that your plants have been eaten or destroyed.
+This indicates that squirrels live near your garden, likely in your attic.

 6. Squirrels Seen Close to Your House

-You may notice that there are more squirrels than normal running along your utility wires, climbing up pipes, or scurrying across your fences or roof.
-If this happens, watch them carefully – you may be able to catch them gaining access to your attic or chimney.
+You may notice more squirrels than average running along your utility wires, climbing pipes, or scurrying across your fences or roof.
+If this happens, oversee them – you may be able to catch them gaining access to your attic or chimney.
 If you notice squirrels fighting around your home, it can indicate that the population has become too large for the available resources.

 7. Pungent Sulfuric Smell of Dead Bodies

 As is the case with all living things, squirrels will eventually die.
-If they consider your attic to be their home, then they can easily end up dying in your house.
+If they consider your attic to be their home, then they can quickly end up dying in your house.
 Decaying bodies have a particularly distinctive and unpleasant smell.
 Depending on the stage of decomposition, they can have a pungent and sulfuric odor.
-If this smell is spreading through your house, you may have a dead squirrel in your attic!
+If this smell spreads through your house, you may have a dead squirrel in your attic!

 8. Squirrel Nests

-You may notice what looks like piles of leaves, twigs, and other debris in the attic.
-These are likely to be squirrel nests because these critters build their homes from whatever they can get a hold of.
-You might notice that they have nibbled away at the structure of the attic and used part of that as well.
-If you do spot a squirrel nest it is important that you do not approach it because nesting squirrels can be very aggressive.
+You may notice piles of leaves, twigs, and other debris in the attic.
+These are likely squirrel nests because they build their homes from whatever they can access.
+You might notice that they have nibbled away at the attic’s structure and used part of it.
+If you spot a squirrel nest, it is important not to approach it because nesting squirrels can be very aggressive.

 9. Squirrel Droppings

 All squirrels have to poop!
-If there are squirrels living in your attic then you will find scattered droppings.
+If squirrels live in your attic, you’ll find scattered droppings.
 You may also find them on your roof.
-It’s actually quite difficult to distinguish squirrel droppings from those produced by several other animals so you may need an expert to help you with this.
+It isn’t easy to distinguish squirrel droppings from those produced by several other animals, so you may need an expert to help you with this.
 Generally, they are oblong pellets that are around

 3/8 inches long and about 1/8 inch in diameter.
-They usually have rounded tips with a wider center.
-Fresh squirrel droppings are brown but as they dry out, they become a pale-brown or grey.
+They usually have rounded tips with a more comprehensive center.
+Fresh squirrel droppings are brown but become pale brown or grey as they dry out.

 Squirrel droppings can carry micro-organisms that are harmful to humans.
 Therefore, you need to be very careful how you handle them.